0zk3y/ClickJacker/README.md

 # Clickjacker

-A simple tool made in Python where you can check if domains are vulnerable to Clickjacking or not.
+A simple tool made in Python where you can provide multiple domains and check if domains are vulnerable to Clickjacking or not.

 ### Note: This tool is currently under development, if you have any other feature ideas please create a Issue or contact me **@0zk3y** on Twitter